Synthesizing Invariant Clusters for Polynomial Programs by Semidefinite Programming: Preliminaries

 \begin{mini}|s| {\mathclap{\substack{\bm{u}=(u_1,\ldots,u_r)}}}{\bm{c}^T\bm{u}} { } {} \addConstraint{a_{10}(\bm{x}) + \sum_{j=1}^{r}a_{1j}(\bm{x})u_j}{= \sigma_{10}(\bm{x}) + \sum_{j=1}^{m_1} \sigma_{1j}(\bm{x})g_{1j}(\bm{x}),} \addConstraint{\cdots \quad}{\cdots,} \addConstraint{a_{s0}(\bm{x}) + \sum_{j=1}^{r}a_{sj}(\bm{x})u_j}{= \sigma_{s0}(\bm{x}) + \sum_{j=1}^{m_1} \sigma_{sj}(\bm{x})g_{sj}(\bm{x}),} \end{mini} where

-to approximate the optimal solution when a constraint of the form $\|\bm{x}\|^2 - M_i \leq 0$ is included in $K_i$, $i=1, \ldots, s$.
-The sum-of-squares relaxation \eqref{eqn:sosrelaxe} can then be reduced to a semidefinite programming problem and be solved efficiently (e.g. by interior-point methods) in polynomial time, given the desired numeric error bound $\epsilon$.
+to approximate the optimal solution when a constraint of the form $\|\bm{x}\|^2 - M_i \leq 0$ is included in the definition of $K_i$, $i=1, \ldots, s$.
+The sum-of-squares relaxation \eqref{eqn:sosrelaxe} can then be reduced to a semidefinite programming problem and be solved efficiently (e.g. by interior-point methods) in polynomial time, given a desired numeric error bound.